-There are two kinds of technique used in races.
+There are two kinds of techniques used in races.
 Classic and skating.
 Skating is more efficient but I am sticking with the traditional diagonal stride.

-I’m trying to figure out the best technique.
-There isn’t too much online.
+I’m trying to figure out the best technique and there isn’t a lot of information much online.
 A lot of it is to just spend time enjoying skiing.

 For a good site with some technique look at Cross Country Ski Technique.